seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 ## Download dataset or our pre-trained models

+### dataset

 We have already provided the xlsx file for the landmark coordinates inside the `~/Landmark-Assisted-StarGAN/data/train(val)` folder.

 You should replace the ~/trainA, ~/trainB, ~/valA, ~/valB folder with the folder you downloaded from our link.
 NOTE: we did not use the val data for validation.
-The data in ~/valA(B) folder is for testing.
+The data in `~/valA(B)` folder is for testing.

+### pre-trained models
+If you want to use the pre-trained models.

+Please put evey pre-trained model inside the `~/Landmark-Assisted-StarGAN` folder.
+You should have total of 12 `.pth.tar` file.

 ## Training the model